mirjanastojilovic/RISC-V-instruction-classification-on-remote-FPGAs/README.md

     * Recompile the software
     * Reprogram the main FPGA with the bitstream generated in step 2.
 4. Recording opcode positioner traces
-    * Run the `regression_quick.sh` and collect traces with no averaging (for opcode extraciton)
+    * Run the `regression_quick.sh` and collect traces with no averaging (for opcode extraction)
 5. Extracting start and end locations
     * When step 4 is done, run the `process_opcodes_sakura.py` in `template_generation/instructions` folder (make sure to change the according paths in the scripts to point to the templates folder and the newly collected traces folder), and run the script to generate the start and end times for the metadata file.
 6. Recording Exp-IN-N, Exp-OUT1-N, Exp-OUT1-R, and Exp-OUT2-N datasets
-    * Program the main Sakura-X FPGA with the according bistream
+    * Program the main Sakura-X FPGA with the according bitstream
     * Make sure to use the correct calibration for each sensor, by setting it in `boards/sakura-x/sw/main.c` file (matrix `idc_idf[5][16]`), according to the values from step 2 for that bitstream
     * Change the variable `TEMPLATE_PATH[]` in `boards/sakura-x/sw/main.c` to point to the directory where the templates are stored.
     * Change the variable `DUMP_PATH[]` in `boards/sakura-x/sw/main.c` to point to the directory where the test traces will be saved.